Field Notes on Network-Aware Portfolio Intelligence

 In quant trading, the word “overfitting” fires quickly—sometimes correctly, sometimes as reflex.
 Data describes the past.
 Theory describes what we already understand.
 Neither fully describes the future.

-Sometimes progress comes from stripping out noise, keeping only what is essential, and leaving space for what isn’t in any textbook yet—while still enforcing validation discipline and risk control.
+Sometimes progress comes from stripping out noise, keeping only what is essential, and leaving space for what is not in any textbook yet, while still enforcing validation discipline and risk control.

 A classifier that predicts “up/down” is not a trading system.
-Real-world trading requires risk/reward, sizing, costs, slippage—and knowing when not to enter.
+Real-world trading requires risk/reward, exposure, costs, slippage and knowing when not to enter.

-Trading reality: costs, sizing, and the option to stay out
+Trading reality: costs, exposure, and the option to stay out

-We’ve seen models with mediocre validation metrics that survive realistic out-of-sample trading tests— and models with great metrics that fail once costs, slippage, sizing and risk constraints are applied.
+We've seen models with mediocre validation metrics that survive realistic out-of-sample trading tests, and models with great metrics that fail once costs, slippage, exposure and risk constraints are applied.

-A practical workflow is brutal but simple: train many models, connect each to realistic OOS testing, discard most, and promote only finalists that remain stable under monitoring and hard risk limits.
+A practical workflow is brutal but simple: train many models, test each one on market periods not used during development, discard most, and promote only finalists that remain stable under monitoring and strict risk limits.

 Governance Over Prediction